nasa/OnAIR/doc/tutorial.md

 There are four plugin types, of which there can be multiple plugins instantiated.
 Data is passed from OnAIR to the plugins as a frame of telemetry points at each time step, and data is passed between plugins as Python dictionaries.

-Refer to the [Architecture](https://github.com/nasa/OnAIR/wiki/Architecture) wiki page for more information.
+Refer to the [Architecture](architecture.md) guide for more information.

 In the default configuration, only a generic plugin that does no processing is used: